 How do we stop this cycle?
 The only answer is to take time for self care.
 The opportunity for self care will not present itself, this is something we have to prioritize for ourselves.
 If we allow it, life will continue to demand all of our time, our effort, and our talent until there is nothing left for us but an endless to-do list and a constant sense of frustration.

-Do you have a self care plan in place?
+Do you have a self-care plan in place?

 Make time for exercise

 Exercise is one of those things that many of us don’t like, but we need to do it anyway.
 Getting exercise is one of the first things that goes by the wayside when our schedules become too packed.
 My family bought me a bicycle a few years ago and I won’t tell you how long it sat unused.
 Why?
 It takes time away from our work, and it feels as though we are taking time that should be spent on other things and using it selfishly.
-This simply isn’t true.
+This isn’t true.
 Exercise is taking care of the best asset you have: your body.
-When you take the time to take care of your body, you are going to sleep better, have more energy during the day, and be less anxious and irritable.
-You aren’t stealing time from your schedule, you are giving yourself the tools you need to do your best work.
+When you take the time to take care of your body, you will sleep better, have more energy during the day, and be less anxious and irritable.
+You aren’t stealing time from your schedule; you are giving yourself the tools you need to do your best work.

 Go to sleep/wake up at the same time every day

 When your schedule is packed so tightly that you don’t know what you’ll be able to do to manage it daily, going to sleep and waking up at the same time every day is almost laughable.
 Sleep?
 What’s that?
 When we don’t sleep regularly, we are setting ourselves up for failure.
 If you aren’t well rested, your mind feels cloudy and hazy.
 Instead of being more productive because you have more hours in the day, you’ll find that you become less productive, and crabby.
 Crabby people are not fun to be around.
 Try setting an alarm that lets you know when it is time to get ready for bed and work towards getting sleep at the same time every day.